Fed rate rise timing back in the spotlight

-LONDON (Reuters) - Greece’s struggles with its euro zone creditors have grabbed much of the world’s attention, but U.S. Federal Reserve Chair Janet Yellen is likely to reclaim the spotlight as the week progresses with testimony on a long-anticipated shift in policy.
+LONDON (Reuters) - Greece’s struggles with its euro zone creditors may have grabbed much of the world’s attention, but U.S. Federal Reserve Chair Janet Yellen is likely to reclaim the spotlight this week with testimony on a long-anticipated shift in policy.

 If the Fed sticks to mid-year for its first interest rate rise in a decade, it will be perceived as a reflection of the world economy’s growing resilience.